 Hell, I could have told them that.

 Even (especially?)
 Donald Trump sees the benefits of wanton wagering, which is good of him, considering how his casinos did in New Jersey.
-There’s a federal law against sports betting, except in Nevada, Delaware, Oregon and Montana, but our President probably figures he can make that law go away with the stroke of a pen.
+If you didn’t know already, look at this page, there’s a federal law against sports betting, except in Nevada, Delaware, Oregon and Montana, but our President probably figures he can make that law go away with the stroke of a pen.
 The Evangelicals who helped elect him might not see it that way, but I’d say to them what several ex-girlfriends have said to me: you should have thought about that before you closed the curtains.

 Maybe Trump saw a Fox News or Breitbart story on the Vegas handle produced by Super Bowl LI — $138.5 million bet, for a profit of nearly $11 million.
 Not bad: a profit of almost 8 percent and, best of all — at least for Trump’s party — minimal labor costs.
 These days, a lot of the Vegas money is bet via apps, and if the money is actually plunked down at a casino, the wagering dough is just the beginning of a cash cascade that just keeps trickling up.